jessefulton-droid/ai-trip-planner/README.md

    - Compare results with/without these features

 2. **Add Custom Data** (45 min)
-   - Add your own city to `backend/data/local_guides.json`
+   - Add your own surf spot to `backend/data/surf_spots.json`
    - Test RAG retrieval with your data
    - Understand fallback strategies

 3. **Create a New Tool** (1 hour)
-   - Add a new tool (e.g., `restaurant_finder`)
+   - Add a new tool (e.g., `tide_calculator`, `board_recommender`)
-   - Integrate it into an agent
+   - Integrate it into a surf agent
    - Test and trace the new tool calls

 ### 💪 Advanced Path
 1. **Change the Domain** (2-3 hours)
    - Use Cursor AI to help transform the system
-   - Example: Change from "trip planner" to "PRD generator"
+   - Example: Change from "surf trip planner" to another specialized domain
    - Modify state, agents, and tools for your use case

 2. **Add a New Agent** (2 hours)
-   - Create a 5th agent (e.g., "activities planner")
+   - Create a 5th agent (e.g., "surf gear specialist", "tide analyzer")
    - Update the LangGraph workflow
    - Test parallel vs sequential execution

 3. **Implement Evaluations** (2 hours)
    - Use `test scripts/synthetic_data_gen.py` as a base
-   - Create evaluation criteria for your domain
+   - Create evaluation criteria for surf trip quality
    - Set up automated evals in Arize

 ## Common Use Cases (Built by Students)